metabase/metabase/docs/permissions/data-sandboxes-draft.md

 **Use a SQL question** to define the exact rows and columns to be included in the sandbox.
 If you use a query builder (GUI) question, you might accidentally expose extra data, since GUI questions can include data from other saved questions or models.

-> Make sure to save the SQL question in an admin-only [collection](../exploration-and-organization/collections.md) ([collection permissions](../permissions/collections.md) set to **No access** for all groups except Administrators).
+> Make sure to save the SQL question in an admin-only collection ([collection permissions](../permissions/collections.md) set to **No access** for all groups except Administrators).
 For more info, see [Permissions conflicts: saved SQL questions](#saved-sql-questions).

 ### Editing columns in an advanced sandbox

 Aside from excluding rows and columns from an advanced sandbox, you can also display **edited columns**.

-For example, you could created a "Sandboxed Accounts" SQL question that truncates the Email column to display usernames (anything before the `@`) instead of complete email addresses.
+For example, you could created a "Sandboxed Accounts" SQL question that truncates the Email column to display usernames instead of complete email addresses.

 You cannot add columns to an advanced sandbox.
 The schema of the saved SQL question (one you want to display in the sandbox) must match the schema of the original table.